citrix-openstack/blogentries/devstack_xva.md

  - A Supplemental Pack - containing XenServer modifications
  - The appliance itself

 We build these in pairs, and it is important to install a matching pair.
-Navigat to the following location with your browser:
+Navigate to the following location with your browser:

     http://downloads.vmd.citrix.com/OpenStack/

-As an example, I will pick 10-15-2013 (it is the latest as of writing this blog post).
+As an example, I will pick `10-15-2013` (it is the latest as of writing this blog post).
 In this case it means, that the plugin Supplemental Pack is located
 at:

     http://downloads.vmd.citrix.com/OpenStack/novaplugins-10_15_2013.iso

-, and the XVA is located at:
+and the XVA is located at:

     http://downloads.vmd.citrix.com/OpenStack/devstack-10_15_2013.xva